Most people know Tacloban from the disastrous typhoon that was the number one topic in the news around the world for many weeks.

 Pretty much lost of orientation, I asked my way through to get to the waterfront.
 This is the liveliest area in downtown with lots of street stalls and young couples hanging out in the late afternoon and evening.

 The following day I woke up early to make the most of my full day exploring the city and countryside around Tacloban.
 My first stop was the most famous landmark of Tacloban: The MacArthur Memorial.
 It marks the spot where he landed during WWII to free the Filipinos from the Japanese forces.

 After that I went to have a look at the city hall (yeah sorry, I know that must be one of the most boring pictures on Philippines Redcat).
 Quick ten minutes stop here before heading to the highlight of the day.

 I then paid 150 Pesos to a tricycle driver to bring me to the foot of Calvary Hill.
-You may miss out the City Hall but if there is one thing you should definitely do here is to hike up to the top of this small hill.
-There are the “stations of the cross” along the way so you’ll have some excuse to make several breaks up there.
+You may miss out the City Hall, but if there is one thing you should definitely do here is to hike up to the top of this small hill.
+There are the “stations of the cross” along the way so you’ll have some excuse to make several breaks.

-Once you reached the top you’ll be rewarded with splendid views over both Tacloban city to the right as well as the ocean to the left with San Juanico Bridge that connects Leyte with Samar.
+Once you reach the top you’ll be rewarded with splendid views over both Tacloban city to the right as well as the ocean to the left with the San Juanico Bridge that connects Leyte with Samar.

 The next day I took the ferry to Cebu, one of the most exciting places in the Philippines and many people think (including me) that this is the best place to live in this country.
 More on that in the next post – the last picture here is of a dolphin I spotted on the ferry ride from Ormoc (Leyte) to Cebu.